-- Comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the governing body. - Regular reviews by the Finance Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes. - Setting targets to measure financial and other performance. - Clearly defined purchasing (asset purchase or capital investment) guidelines. - Delegation of authority and segregation of duties. - Identification and management of risks.
+- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the governing body - regular reviews by the Finance Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes - setting targets to measure financial and other performance - · clearly defined purchasing (asset purchase or capital investment) guidelines - delegation of authority and segregation of duties - identification and management of risks

 The governing body has considered the need for a specific internal audit function and has appointed B Wigram, a governor, as Responsible Officer.
-The RO receives quarterly reports from Sibbalds Chartered accountants which enables him to give advice on financial matters and perform a range of checks on the academy trust's financial systems.
+The RO receives quarterly reports with the assistance from Sibbalds Chartered Accountants (a separate team to the audit team) which enables him to give advice on financial matters and perform a range of checks on the academy trust's financial systems.
 On a quarterly basis, the RO reports to the Governing Body on the operation of the systems of control and on the discharge of the governing body's financial responsibilities.
+There were no weaknesses or recommendations to note.